RileySKrusky/osticket-prereqs/README.md

 <h3>7) Launching MySQL</h3>

-<p>After you have installed "mysql-5.5.62-win32", at the last slide of the installation proccess it will tell you that "My SQL" will launch after installation. make sure this is checked.
+<p>After you have installed "mysql-5.5.62-win32", at the last slide of the installation proccess it will tell you that "My SQL" will launch after installation.
+Make sure this is checked.
 Go through the installation proccess until you get to this screen.
 Choose "Standard Configuration" and procceed.

 <img src="https://i.imgur.com/OPsmJeU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>